prashjet/popkinmocks/docs/source/user/moments_prob_func.md

 np.sum(p_x)
 ```

-Lastly note there is an equivalent (and more numerically accurate) version `get_log_p` for evaluating log probabilties.
+Lastly note there is an equivalent (and more numerically accurate) version `get_log_p` for evaluating log probabilities.

 (dist_strings)=
 ## Distribution Strings \& Shapes